jflude/lancaster/README.md

 that causes them to quit.
 The meaning of the various values is as follows:-

   0       - no error
-  1-127   - C library error (if errno < 128; cf. errno.h)
-  128-192 - received a signal (cf. kill -l after subtracting 128) 200-205 - C library error (if errno >= 128; cf. errno.h after subtracting 70)
-  220-255 - Cachester library error (cf. status.h, after negating)
+  1-127   - C library error (error numbers as per errno.h) 128-192 - terminated by a signal (128 + the signal number, given by kill -l) 200-205 - C library error (error numbers as per errno.h, after subtracting 70) 220-255 - Cachester library error (as per status.h, after negating)